 - Vacuum your carpets and rugs from end to end, repeat the process in the opposite direction if needed, check the textile floor covering for dirty edges or sooth buildup around the baseboards;

-- Tackle any stubborn carpet stains (milk, paint, blood, wax, wine and more) with the proper cleaning method, depending on the rug’s fabric;
+- Tackle any stubborn carpet stains (milk, tea, paint, blood, wax, cooking grease, wine and more) with the proper cleaning method, depending on the rug’s fabric; inspect carpets for any light burns that can be cleaned/fixed.

 - Steam clean whenever necessary.